 When the internalized pain of the past is resolved, the client will begin to understand and experience healthy mutuality, resolving conflicts without the maladaptive influence of alcohol or drugs.
-If the underlying conflicts are left unresolved, however, clients are at increased risk of other compulsive behavior, such as excessive exercise, overeating, gambling, or excessive sexual activity.
+If the underlying conflicts are left unresolved, clients are at increased risk of other compulsive behavior, such as excessive exercise, overeating, or gambling.